cosc2336-ds-alg/assg02/README.md

 operation.
 The intersection of two sets is defined as only those items that appear in both sets.

-Uncomment the first test case for the `operatorIntersect()` member function.
+Define the task 6 tests to enable the unit tests for the `operatorIntersect()` member function.
 Again start by creating a stub function and making sure your code still compiles, runs and is still passing all of the tests up to this point.

 The intersection operation is a bit more tricky than the union operation.
 To implement intersection you will have to remove any item in the set that is not also in the other set.
 There are many different ways you could accomplish this.
 My recommendation is that you implement this in the following way.
-Iterate backwards through your items in your `setItem` array, e.g. start with the last item and work backwards to the item at index 0.
-For each item test if it is in the `otherSet` by calling the `containsItem()` member function of the other set.
+Iterate **BACKWARDS** through your items in THIS `setItem` array, e.g. start with the last item and work backwards to the item at index 0.
+For each item test if it is in the `otherSet` by calling the `containsItem()` member function on the other set.
 If the item is not also in the other set, you need to remove it from your set.
 Do this by calling your own `removeItem()` member function to remove the item.
 The reason why you work backwards